How to Bounce Back After a Sugar Binge

 Sugar.
 We're programmed to like it from birth, our brains get addicted to it like any other drug, but our waistline doesn’t love it quite as much as our taste buds do.
-Sometimes social situations or stress get the best of us and we indulge in more sugar and calories than we should.
-Other times we schedule planned cheat meals to reward our laser like fitness focus.
-Regardless of the situation that landed you in sugar binge territory, remember that getting off track is normal, it happens to everyone.
+Sometimes social situations or stress get the best of us and we indulge in more sugar and calories than originally planned.
+Other times we schedule cheat meals to reward our laser-like fitness focus.
+Regardless of the situation that landed you in sugar binge territory, remember that getting off track is normal—it happens to everyone.
 (That’s why the 80/20 rule is the gold standard for nutrition in the real world.)
-Here's what to do (and what not to do) when running dietary damage control.
+Here's what to do (and what not to do) when running diet damage control after that sugar binge.

 "Starving Off" Your Sugar Binge.
 Don't starve yourself the day after a sugar binge.
 Instead, wait until your body feels hungry again and eat a small protein- and fiber-rich meal like broiled salmon and roasted broccoli.
 (Psst...check out our ultimate list of high-protein foods for inspiration.)
-A meal like this will keep your blood sugar in control and stimulate hormones that encourage your body to burn sugar that it has stored for energy (which you'll have a lot of because a big sugar binge can super-saturate your body's sugar stores).
-Drink a lot of water and continue to eat a higher-protein, lower-carbohydrates diet for the entire post-binge day.
-This will help you burn off that extra sugar, as well as the water weight that goes along with it.
+A meal like this will keep your blood sugar in control and stimulate hormones that encourage your body to burn sugar that it has stored for energy (which you'll have a lot of because a big sugar binge can saturate your body's sugar stores).
+Drink a lot of water and continue to eat a higher-protein, lower-carbohydrates diet for the entire day after.
+This will help your body make use of that extra sugar, as well as the water weight that goes along with it.

-There are several supplements that claim to block the absorption of sugar and fat in your diet—avoid them like the plague.
-I don’t recommend the use of these products in the context of a normal diet and especially not in a situation when you would be consuming large amounts of the food that is supposed to be blocked.
+"Blocker" Supplements.
+There are several supplements that claim to block the absorption of sugar and fat in your diet.
+Avoid them like the plague, both in the context of a normal diet and in situations when you would be consuming large amounts of the food that is supposed to be blocked.
 (Related: 10 Whole Foods That Are Better for Workout Recovery Than Supplements)

+Alpha-Lipoic Acid (ALA).
 ALA is a potent antioxidant that can improve your body's ability to use carbohydrates as energy (burn them off).
 Foods like spinach and broccoli deliver small amounts of ALA, but a supplement is required to really reap its "damage control" effects.
 Take 200mg before your meal to give your body an extra boost in insulin sensitivity.
 (Check out how one woman *finally* curbed her sugar cravings.)

+Cinnamon Extract.
 Cinnamon is another compound that can improve your body's ability to metabolize and use carbohydrates.
-Research shows that you can experience this effect with one tablespoon of cinnamon added to a meal; but unless you are splurging on oatmeal, this flavor burst is probably not appropriate.
+Research shows that you can experience this effect with one tablespoon of cinnamon added to a meal; but unless you are diving into a massive bowl of oatmeal, this flavor burst is probably not appropriate.
 This is when a cinnamon extract supplement like Cinnulin PF comes in handy.
-A 250mg dose of Cinnulin PF taken prior to your splurge and then another 250mg dose before your next meal should help with your damage control efforts.
+A 250mg dose of Cinnulin PF taken prior to your splurge and then another 250mg dose before your next meal might help your metabolic processes hum along.

 If you know that you are going to be splurging on your diet and enjoying lots of sugary foods, the best thing you can do is exercise before you eat.
-Fitting in a short workout before you splurge is the biggest bang-for-your-buck strategy in this article.
-If you don't or can't exercise before your splurge, try to get in some movement afterwards.
-This doesn't have to be a formal workout (no one wants to take a spinning class after eating a pint of Ben & Jerry's Chocolate Therapy), but going for a moderate or long walk is a great way to hop right back on track with your wellness plan.
+If you don't or can't exercise before, try to get in some movement afterward.
+This doesn't have to be a formal workout (no one wants to take a spin class after eating a pint of Ben & Jerry's Chocolate Therapy), but going for a moderate or long walk is a great way to hop right back on track with your wellness plan.

-You can pick and choose which of these strategies to use or your can put them all into play at the same time.
-Regardless of what you choose, remember that a splurge is only one meal.
+And most importantly, remember that a sugar binge is only one eating occasion.
 Your health and body fat is determined by your long-term habits (such as avoiding these seven sneaky reasons you’re not losing belly fat).
-So if you eat a lot of sugar and didn't really want to at the outset of the meal or snack, don't beat yourself up too much, just get back on your plan with the next meal.
+So if you eat a lot of sugar and didn't really want to at the outset of the meal or snack, don't beat yourself up too much—just get back on your plan with the next meal.